NeuralCortex/ProxBorderGen/README.md

 ## How the program works

 ProxBorderGen is a program that generates random geographic coordinates in WGS84 format within a predetermined state or country border in a specific area.</br>
+It is able to calculate bearings in the direction of the boundary line with the help of multithreading.</br>
 The generated data can be exported as a CSV file.

 ## A notice